RESURGENT INDIA KNOWLEDGE SERIES PRESENTS

 ⇒ Real estate developers are bringing about internal change and honing their skills in terms of the way they have been looking at the procedures historically and viewing the situation with a critical eye to prepare themselves for the new opportunities in the face of disaster.

-⇒ No damp in the demand of residential real sector as such if HFC’s come up with product that addresses the issue of job loss of the homebuyers, reduced interest rates and if the developer has the capacity and historical performance of execution.
+⇒ No damp in the demand of the residential real sector as such if HFC’s come up with a product that addresses the issue of job loss of the homebuyers, reduced interest rates and if the developer has the capacity and historical performance of execution.

 ⇒ Inventory that has been relevant in the market never stopped selling out and will continue to sell out.
 Stack of unsold inventory also includes high-end real estate, wrongly configured, wrongly priced real estate etc.